Concepts in Psychology

 Demonstrate an understanding of the importance of theoretical underpinnings of psychology as well as scientific principles.

-Demonstrate the ability to integrate ideas and empirical findings within different areas of psychology
+Demonstrate the ability to integrate ideas and empirical findings across different areas of psychology and neuroscience

 Teaching and Learning Strategy